l50/unm_ismart_presentation/3_vulnerable_targets.md

 docker run --rm -d  -p 8080:8080 -p 50000:50000 --name=jenkins jenkins
 ```

-Additionally, for some really awesome and out of the box ideas for XSS, check out [this talk](https://www.youtube.com/watch?v=hKdcDce3FW4).
+Additionally, for some awesome and out-of-the-box ideas for XSS, check out [this talk](https://www.youtube.com/watch?v=hKdcDce3FW4).

 ### XML External Entities (XXE)
 The last vulnerability I wanted to cover is XML External Entity attacks.
 This is one of my personal favorites - it is an injection vulnerability that exploits a vulnerable XML parser.
 [Extensible Markup Language (XML)](https://en.wikipedia.org/wiki/XML#:~:text=Extensible%20Markup%20Language%20(XML)%20is,free%20open%20standards%E2%80%94define%20XML.) is a markup language that's commonly used to transfer data.
-This vulnerability can allow you read files on the underlying filesystem, perform SSRF (another vulnerability you should learn about), and in rare cases even get RCE.
+This vulnerability can allow you to read files on the underlying filesystem, perform SSRF (another vulnerability you should learn about), and in rare cases even get RCE.

 These vulnerabilities are not as common as XSS, but they are still plenty to be found.
-Back in 2018, I actually found a few in some Oracle and IBM products.
+Back in 2018, I found a few in some Oracle and IBM products.
 More details can be found at these links:

 IBM finding: https://www-01.ibm.com/support/docview.wss?uid=swg22015943